 If you have resistance problems, anoint Diamond Skin or Cloth and Chain.

 Priority - Life and Resist Rare Rings (Vermillion or Two-Stone or Prismatic).
-One ring must be Unset if you do not have a Vulnerability on Hit ring.
+One ring must be Unset if you do not have a different source of Vulnerability.

 Budget - Two-Stone Rings with Life